Bharat Jodo Yatra: November

-On 24 November 2022, Priyanka Gandhi and her husband Robert Vadra joined Bharat Jodo Yatra in Madhya Pradesh.
-In Burhanpur, Rahul Gandhi said the yatra was a march against the hatred, violence, and fear that is being spread in India.
-During a meeting with banana-plantation and powerloom workers from Burhanpur region, Gandhi talked about unemployment and farm issues.
+In Burhanpur, Rahul Gandhi met with banana-plantation and powerloom workers.
 Former CM of Madhya Pradesh Digvijaya Singh underplayed the electoral impact of the yatra.

-Congress communication chief Jairam Ramesh stated Bharat Jodo yatra is a way for the party to connect with the people.
-The response to the protest march has given Congress confidence to undertake similar marches from west to east in 2023.
+Congress communication chief Jairam Ramesh said the yatra had given the party confidence to undertake similar marches from west to east in 2023.
 Rahul Gandhi described both Ashok Gehlot and Sachin Pilot as assets to the party.
-Bharat Jodo Yatra was now in the seventh state.
-Rahul Gandhi stated the yatra had moved beyond Congress and had started "echoing the voice of India".